 We went to the MBK Center.
 One of the older shopping malls in Bangkok and huge.
 After a few Thai meals our teen was craving western junk food.
 So it was KFC or McDonalds, the pic gives our choice away ;).

-Nine tips down and one to go.
+Nine tips down and one to go to complete the list of 10 things to do in Bangkok with kids.
 I promised to close with a list of activities aimed at kids.
 So here we go.

 - Siam Amazing Park – an amusement and water park in one

 - KidZania – an interactive city made for children 4-14

 - Siam Park City – the largest theme park in Bangkok

 - Children’s Discovery Museum Bangkok – an interactive museum

 - Dreamworld – a great theme park with over 50 rides for all age groups.